alfredogomez2005/alfredogomez.github.io/index.md

 ![CS 405 Buffer Overflow Debug Correction](https://user-images.githubusercontent.com/79815877/172033475-d22cd82c-57e4-4ed5-be5f-1500012e8d84.jpg)

-For my enhancement in Category Two: Algorithms and Data Structures, I chose to work on a project called Lab 1-3.
+For my enhancement in Category Two: Algorithms and Data Structures, I chose to work on a project called Lab 1-3 in CS-260.
 This specific project creates a menu with 3 different selctions.
-The code is not finished and I had to figure out what to input as the type and variable.
+The code is not finished and I have to figure out what to input as the type and variable.
 When I intially did the project, I had no idea what they meant by types and variables.
 See below:

 ```
 //============================================================================